For the best brunch, don't buy store-bought English muffins. My Homemade English Muffins are thick, tender but chewy, and just so much better!

 Jump to:

-What Are English Muffins?
+What are English muffins?

-In a short answer: delicious.
+In a short answer, English muffins are: delicious.

 Despite the name, English muffins were actually invented in the United States.
 They were originally called "toaster crumpets" by Samuel Thomas, a British ex-pat in New York, when he invented them in the 1880s or 1890s.
 (So are they American for being invented in the US, or English for being invented by someone from Britain?)